Montessori-inspired practice for Kindergarten

 Recognize and extend AB, ABB, and ABC patterns

-A Montessori Math practice tip for Kindergarten
+A Montessori-inspired practice practice tip for Kindergarten

 Let your child manipulate physical objects (or printed bead/rod images) before recording any number on paper.

-All Montessori Math worksheets
+All Montessori-inspired practice worksheets

 All Kindergarten math topics